ereOn/home-control/README.md

 and provides a local web-server that can integrate with an already existing Home Assistant instance on the local network.

+## Building

+The Rust build process will try to embed the generated static web files which must first be build at least once.

+Running the `make` command at the root should take care of it all.

 ## Cross-compilation

 To be able to cross compile (see `scripts/deploy.sh`), you must install some dependencies first: